SoftUni-Internal/interactive-content/EN/03-Polymorphism/00-Lesson-Introduction.md

 **1. Polymorphism**

-- What is polymorphism
+- What is Polymorphism

 - What types of Polymorphism there are

-- How to Override Methods
+- How to Override methods

-- How to Overload Methods
+- How to Overload methods

 **2. Abstract Classes**